Last Updated on August 31, 2023 by

 “C” in “CHINA” is thicker on the fake size tag.
 3. Box

 This authentication check can seem confusing at first, but

-If there are six sizes displayed on the Yeezy Boost 350 V2 Blue Tint box (US, UK, F, D, J and CHN), then the ending serial number should end with a V10.
+6 sizes displayed on the Yeezy Boost 350 V2 Blue Tint box (US, UK, F, D, J and CHN), then the ending serial number should end with a V10.

-However, if there are three sizes shown on the box (US – The United States, F – France and UK – The United Kingdom), then the serial number should end with a V02 or a V03.
+3 sizes shown on the box (US – The United States, F – France and UK – The United Kingdom), then the serial number should end with a V02 or a V03.

-The authentic pair has a V03 or V02 at the end of the unique serial number while the fake Yeezy Blue Tint box ends with a V10.
+The authentic pair has a V03 or V02 at the end of the unique serial number.
+The fake Yeezy Blue Tint box ends with a V10.

 This serial code can help you tell the difference between a fake sneaker release and genuine Blue Tint V2 sneakers.

 The lace check can indicate whether or not your Blue Tint V2s are fake; the lace check reveals indicators that we can use to authenticate or deem a sneaker release as fake.

+During the lifetime of a pair that’s worn, it’s possible that at one point the owner might replace the shoelaces.
 As a consequence, we will only consider this tell as a reliable way of spotting fake Yeezy Blue Tints on pairs that come with the factory knot.
 What that implies is that all deadstock pairs should come laced this way and not in the reversed manner, which we’ll soon see in the fake example.

-The lacing rule for the Yeezy Boost 350 V2 Blue Tint is the following:
+authentic Yeezy Boost 350 V2 Blue Tint is the following: